gaulinsoft/jTypes/README.md

 ## How to define a class

-In the following example, a class is compiled and the type reference is stored in the "Person" variable.
+In the following example, a class is compiled and the type reference is stored in the `Person` variable.
 A constructor is provided to take in three arguments and set the corresponding fields.
-Two public read-only fields are defined, and a protected field is defined as well.
-A public method along with a virtual public method are defined.
-Finally, a property with both get and set accessors is provided:
+Two `public` `readonly` fields are defined, and a `protected` field is defined as well.
+A `public` method along with a `public` `virtual` method are defined.
+Finally, a property with both `get` and `set` accessors is provided:

 ```javascript
 var Person = $$(function($fName, $lName, $age)